The Indian trails that crisscrossed New England go back to prehistoric times.

 The Old Connecticut Path was one of the most important Indian trails, stretching from Massachusetts Bay to the Connecticut River.
-In the early 1630s Nipmuck Indians loaded the surplus corn onto birch-bark backpacks and walked from the Connecticut River to Massachusetts Bay.
+In the early 1630s Nipmuck Indians loaded their surplus corn onto birch-bark backpacks and walked from the Connecticut River to Massachusetts Bay.
 There they traded their corn for copper and iron goods and woolen cloth.

 John Oldham, whose death started the Pequot War, followed the Old Connecticut Path to explore the continent’s interior in 1633.

 The Rev. John Wareham also led his congregation along the Old Connecticut Path to Windsor, Conn.
 John Adams followed that route from Tolland to Windsor in 1771.
 “Today I rode through paradise,” Adams wrote.

-There is no consensus the exact location of the Old Connecticut Path from beginning to end, though genealogoical researchers are working on it.
+There is no consensus the exact location of the Old Connecticut Path from beginning to end, though genealogical researchers are working on it.

 They concluded Adams took a part of the path that goes from the Tolland Green Historic District through the towns of Ellington, East Windsor and South Windsor.
 Then he went on to the Palisado Green in Windsor.

 Generally, the Old Connecticut Path went through Massachusetts heading west along the Charles River in Cambridge, curved south in Wayland through Framingham, to Webster and to Lake Chaubunagungamaug.
 In Connecticut it continued to Hartford, Wethersfield and Windsor.

 Today you can download apps that guide driving tours along parts of the Old Connecticut Path in Northeast Connecticut.
 You can follow John Adams’ route, or you can take other routes that go from Webster, Mass., to Tolland or Woodstock in Connecticut.
 Another Connecticut route goes from Woodstock to the Willimantic River.
 (Click here for more information about driving tours.)

 Waldoboro Mast Trail (Route 220)